List of Hollows in Bleach: Cien Granz

 Arrancar 100 Cien Granz (シエンㆍグランツ, Shien Gurantsu), the number tattooed on his eye, is an Arrancar that appears in the light novels as the main antagonist of the side story "Spirits Are Forever With You".
 He was created by an Arrancar medic named Roka Paramia as a clone of Szayelaporro Granz prior to him purging Ilfort Grantz's essence from his body, making Cien more violent in personality.
 He is also an "Espada Number 0", the "10" of his tattoo flakes off through his Resurrección.
 Cien sought to absorb all trace remains of Syazelaporo and exact revenge on the Soul Society.

 Like Syazelaporo, he uses the Zanpakutō Fornicarás (Forunikarasu) and possesses all of Syazelaporo's abilities.
 When released and possessing butterfly-like wings, his full reiatsu is unleashed to the point of being nearly unstoppable in battle.

+Cien Granz is voiced by Kōsuke Toriumi in the original Japanese version.

 Patros

 Patros (パトラス, Patorasu) is a Números of unknown number rank who is exclusive to the anime.
 He planned to become the King of all Hollows by stealing the Hogyoku only to be intercepted by Ulquiorra Cifer.
 Patros tries to convince him to join him, but Ulqiorra shows no interest.
 Upon calling his allies Menis and Aldegor, Patros took down Ulqiorra (which was actually Aizen's Zanpakutō in disguise).
 Patros makes his way to Kisuke Urahara's shop only to find that Kisuke Urahara wasn't there.
 Instead, he found Jinta Hanakari, Ururu Tsumgiya, Ririn, Noba, and Kurōdo who ended up engaging him.
 After Patros dispatches them, he ends up fighting Renji Abarai.
 Renji releases his limited and then releases his Bankai.
 Patros releases his Resurrección and their fight gets fierce.
 With help from Ririn, Noba, and Kurōdo, Renji manages to destroy Patros.

 His Zanpakutō Gerifalte (ヘリファルテ, Herifarute) resembles a normal katana with a diamond-shaped guard when sealed.
 Patro's Gerifalte is like no ordinary Zanpakutō since it is not used like a normal sword in combat.
 Instead, Patros can fire energy blasts from long range by quickly drawing and resheathing the sword with each attack getting stronger.
 In its released state, Patros gains body armor, his mask grows all over except for the right side of his head, his right arm turns into a hinge-like copy of his sealed Zanpakutō, and his left arm is the same and opens at the middle to generate yellowish energy blasts.

-Patros is voiced by Tetsuo Kanao in the Japanese version of the anime and by J.B.
+Patros is voiced by Tetsuo Kanao in the original Japanese version of the anime and by J.B.
 Blanc in the English dub.